Rustie Lee

-Rustie Lee (born 22 May 1949) is a British-Jamaican television personality, television chef, actress and singer.
+Jeane Carole Lees (born 22 May 1949), known professionally as Rustie Lee, is a British-Jamaican television personality, television chef, actress and singer.
 She participated on the Channel 5 reality-television show Celebrity Super Spa in 2013; ITV's Who's Doing the Dishes?, hosted by Brian McFadden, in 2016; and Celebrity Coach Trip in 2020.
 Between 2015 and 2017 Rustie also appeared on children's BBC TV programme Twirlywoos.

 Early life

-Lee attended the girls' grammar school King Edward VI Handsworth School.
+Rustie Lee was born Jeane Carole Lees in Portland, Jamaica on 22 May 1949.
+Aged 4, she and her parents later relocated to England, where she attended the girls' grammar school King Edward VI Handsworth School.

 Broadcasting career

 Lee first came to public attention for her appearances during the 1980s on the morning television station TV-am.
 Following her initial successful period as a chef on TV-am in 1983, Lee took over from Sarah Kennedy on the second incarnation of the ITV gameshow Game for a Laugh.

 In 2004, Lee appeared on Livings I'm Famous and Frightened!
 2, a reality show featuring a number of celebrities staying in a castle over a weekend, taking part in various challenges and looking for paranormal activity, guided by a medium.
 Viewers voted for their favourite star, and the celebrities were voted off one by one.
 Lee won the series showing a keen interest in the tasks and occasional emotional involvement, giving detailed and varied accounts of how she felt at certain points.

 In recent years, she has made occasional appearances on This Morning, The Alan Titchmarsh Show and Daily Cooks/Saturday Cooks.
 She has also made appearances on That Antony Cotton Show, The Wright Stuff, Loose Women, Would I Lie To You?, and Channel 5's Big Brother's Bit on the Side, a spin-off chat show for Big Brother.
 She also appeared on the Channel 5 reality show Celebrity Super Spa.